AngiekArdila/Python-project-clasify-students/README.md

-# Campus Program
+# School Managment Project

-Campus Program is a command-line application I designed to manage student information and academic data.
+School Managment is a command-line application I designed to manage student information and academic data.
 It utilizes JSON files for data storage and supports various functionalities it is a program suitable for administrators, professors, and students.

 ## Features